RakhithJK/dbeaver-cloudbeaver-wiki/DB-Navigator-folders.md

 ![new_folder_name](https://github.com/dbeaver/cloudbeaver/wiki/images/navigator_folders/new_folder_name.png)

-**Note**: a folder name can contain any letters, numbers and following symbols: _-$.()@.
+**Note**: a folder name can contain letters, numbers and the following symbols: _-$.()@.
 The folder name must be unique in the project.
 But a subfolder can have the same name as a folder at a level above.
-If a user uses unsupported characters or a non-unique name for the folder, an error message appears and the user needs to change the name in order to create or rename the folder.
+If a user uses unsupported characters or a non-unique name for the folder, an error message will appear and the user will need to change the name in order to create or rename the folder.

 The new empty folder will appear in the Navigator tree.
-You can then place connections there.
-Just drag and drop the connection into the folder.
+You can then place connections in this new folder.
+Just drag and drop the connection into it.

 ![connection_in_the_folder](https://github.com/dbeaver/cloudbeaver/wiki/images/navigator_folders/connection_in_the_folder.png)